lizobst/eBird-Trip-Planner/README.md

 - Recent sightings (limited context)

 **This system provides:** Probabilistic predictions integrating spatial habitat features, temporal patterns, and real-time observations.

+*The initial motivation for this project is to maximize the number of bird species I will see in 2026.*

 ---